Stranded October 9th, 1897

 Inside the confines of the bow section are the remains of the winches and the structures of the ship and contents of the forward cargo hold, all of which are covered to various degrees with hard and soft corals and other forms of concretion.
 The level of sand filling this space changes depending upon how much was deposited or removed by the last storm.

 Just aft of the bow section is where you will encounter the steam engine, still standing vertical and firmly on it's bed.
-The engine rises 20 feet or more and towers over the two boilers that lay nearby.
+A photo of the engine, taken from the boat, is shown to the right.
+The engine rises 20 feet or more from the bottom, the top coming close to the surface and it towers over the two boilers that lay nearby.
 One boiler is still in the original position, but the Starboard one has rolled out into the sand nearby.

 stern of the Hesperides ends with two features that are very interesting